george24601/george24601.github.io/_posts/2018/2018-12-23-synchronized.md

 ### Biased lock

-* Thread will store its id in the Mark word.
-When entering and leaving sync block it will not use CAS to lock/unlock, it will CAS the thread id instead
+* Thread will store its id in the lock object's mark word.
+When entering and leaving sync block it will not use CAS to lock/unlock, it will CAS the thread id instead.
+When the thread id is different from the current one:
+  * If biased mark is 0, means it is LW lock already, use LW's CAS to acquire lock
+  * If biased mark is 1, just CAS to change thread id to current id.
+If this CAS failed, will ask the cancel the biased lock, and pause the thread holding the biased lock to check if the that thread is still active
 * Thread will not release biased lock itself.
 When no bytecode is running, the thread holding biased lock checks if the lock object is locked or not, and will cancel biased lock to restore to no-lock(01) or lightweight lock (00), depending on the answer

 ### Lightweight lock